Charles Robertson Maier: Life & Career

 Maier was born in St Louis, Missouri in 1945.
 He received a Bachelor of Arts in 1969 from the University of British Columbia and a Master of Arts in 1970 from King's College London, University of London.
-He was an archivist for the Yukon Territory until the foundation of the Canadian Heraldic Authority in 1988 when he was commissioned Athabaska Herald.
-He was made a fellow of the Royal Heraldry Society of Canada in 1991.
-He was promoted Commander of the Order of St John in 2005.
+After being an executive trainee with the Hudson's Bay Company, Maier joined the British Columbia Historic Parks System as an Information & Education Officer in 1975.
+Maier was Government Records Archivist for the Yukon Territory from 1981 until the foundation of the Canadian Heraldic Authority in 1988 when he was commissioned Athabaska Herald as one of the three inaugural heralds at the organization alongside Robert Watt and Auguste Vachon, a post in which he served until 2001.
+Afterwards, he served as Chief of Ceremonial and Protocol in the Department of Public Works and Government Services until he retired from the Canadian Federal Public Service in 2006.